 On Sunday, October 17th, all my dreams came true.
-Okay, so that may be a bit of an overstatement, but some of them certainly did!
-This past weekend I took a 9-hour bus ride from Hamilton to Wellington, New Zealand's capital city, on my own.
-Yep, all my myself.
+That might be a bit of an overstatement, but some of them certainly did!
+This past weekend I took a 9-hour bus ride, solo, from Hamilton to Wellington, New Zealand's capital city.
 Why would I put myself through this, you may ask?
 Because there was no way I was going to leave New Zealand without going on a proper Lord of the Rings film tour!
 The verdict?
 Absolutely worth it!
 Of course, there were a few bumps along the way.

 When I arrived in Wellington on Saturday evening, I wandered around for a bit looking for my hostel.
 After getting blown over by gale force winds (they call it "Windy Welly" for a reason), I decided it would be a good idea to ask for directions.
-It turns out that Downtown Backpackers was right across the street from the Wellington Transport Center!
-Needless to say, I'm not really good with directions.
+Luckily, Downtown Backpackers was right across the street from the Wellington Transport Center.

-Our next (and final) stop was Harcourt Park, which they used to depict the Gardens of Isengard.
-The flowers were so beautiful!
-In fact, it was more beautiful when I visited than when they were filming, because everything was in bloom.
+Our next (and final) stop was Harcourt Park, which was used to depict the Gardens of Isengard in the films.
+The flowers were so beautiful.
+In fact, the park was more scenic when I visited than when they were filming, because everything was in bloom.

 During the afternoon, I went on Wellington city and coastline tour.
-Although it paled in comparison to the LOTR tour, I was able to briefly visit some iconic Wellington locations like the Beehive, the Parliament House, and the Lady Norwood Rose Garden.
+Although it did not live up to the LOTR tour, I was able to briefly visit some iconic Wellington locations like the Beehive, the Parliament House, and the Lady Norwood Rose Garden.
 I also got to experience a Wellington cable car ride.
-Some homes in Wellington actually have their own personal cable cars so they don't have to walk up flights of steps to reach their porches (the terrain is very hilly).
-To my surprise, we stopped at the Weta Workshop on this tour too!
+Some homes in Wellington actually have their own personal cable cars so residents don't have to walk up flights of steps to reach their porches (the terrain is extremely steep).
+To my surprise, we stopped at the Weta Workshop on this tour too.
 I had been regretting not buying something during my first visit all day, so I was very glad I got a second chance to make some purchases.
-One of my splurges was a LOTR filming locations book, a Gandalf stuffed animal, and a postcard.
+One of my splurges was a LOTR filming locations book.
 Did I forget to mention that it was raining practically the entire day?
-I was having so much fun that I really didn't notice!
 At the end of this tour, the sun finally came out, and I was able to get some great shots on top of Mt.
-Victoria!
+Victoria.

-That night I had a chicken burger with chips, and- no surprise- I got sick again.
+That night, I became sick again.
 I felt a bit better by the time my new roommates for the night showed up- 2 Kiwi guys my age- but after eating breakfast the next morning, I "relapsed."
 I missed my 7:45 am bus back to Hamilton.
-I thought I might have to spend another day in Wellington, but luckily I was able to book bus through another company for 9:00 am.
-Somehow, I got through that 9-hour bus ride and made it home in one piece.
-It was not exactly the way I wanted to end my journey, but - again - it was worth the pain.
+I thought I might have to spend another day in Wellington, but luckily I was able to book a ride home through another company for 9:00 am.
+I got through that 9-hour bus ride and made it back to Waikato in one piece.
+It was not exactly the way I wanted to end my journey, but - again - it was well worth the pain.
 Moral of the story: in the midst of your study abroad adventures, drink plenty of water!